itbj/sbx_acik8s/quickstart.md

         </pre>
         </details>

 1. You can also verify the initial network configuration from the APIC.
-You should now see the hosts as enteries in the Operational list for the `kube-nodes` EPG.
+You should now see the hosts as entries in the Operational list for the `kube-nodes` EPG.

     ![](readme_images/aci_kube-nodes_1.png)